Gingerbread Hot Chocolate - How to make your own vegan chocolate mix for a gloriously rich, festive and warming drink | thecookandhim.com

 2. Whisk in the maple syrup, the cacao powder and all the spices and warm everything over a medium heat, whisking occasionally

-3. Pour back into the mug, spoon on the optional coconut cream, drop in the marshmallows and sprinkle over the optional grated chocolate
+3. Pour back into the mug, spoon on the optional cream, drop in the marshmallows and sprinkle over the optional grated chocolate

 4. Sit back and enjoy!